My Caliber Crisis: Do I Need a 10mm?

 The 10mm, when fired from the Springfield Armory Range Officer Elite Operator, launches 200-grain bullets in the 1,100 feet per second velocity band.
 That’s the mid-weight of the .45 ACP bullet family and the mid-velocity range of 9mm.

-How Powerful is a 10mm?
+How Powerful Is a 10mm Auto?

 Many stand in awe of the 10mm, likely because it has a simple, yet badass name.
 Then there’s the fact that the FBI moved to it (sort of) for a time.
 It’s hard to argue with credentials like that.